Skip to content

 To build the documentation you can use the provided Makefile.
 Inside you will find three targets:

-• generate_docs: install the depdendency and generate the documentation.
+• generate_docs: install the dependency and generate the documentation.

 • generate_docs: build the documentation using mkdocs.